LinuxCommandLibrary

 Ctrl+b SpaceCycle through pane layouts

-Ctrl+b qShow pane numbers briefly
+Ctrl+b qShow pane numbers (press a number to jump there)

 Resizing Panes